ltruncel/Bertelsmann_60daysofudacity/README.md

 *source: Alteryx Tutorial* <br>

 :cherry_blossom: Today is #MotivationMonday in our Slack community and we were encouraged to share what motivates us.
-This is what I shared: For me it’s a sense of purpose.
-My desire to help others and to make this world a better place is what keeps me going. :fire: <br>
+This is what I shared: <br>
+*For me it’s a sense of purpose.
+My desire to help others and to make this world a better place is what keeps me going.* :fire: <br>

 ![D12_sample_workflow](/images/D12_maya_angelou.jpg) <br>
 *source: Maya Angelou* <br>